A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Semi-structured Data

-In addition, we report a purely syntactic metric called the Valid JSON rate or parsability rate.
+In addition, a purely syntactic metric, referred to as the Valid JSON rate or parsability rate, can be written as follows.
 This metric measures whether the output is parseable as JSON while ignoring specific schema constraints:

-\!\!Therefore, we report two distinct measures.
+\!\!These two metrics capture distinct aspects of structured output quality.
 The first is a purely syntactic parsability metric referred to as the ValidJSONRate.
 The second is a schema level validity metric referred to as the CorrectnessRate.
-Parsability metrics are explicitly reported in strict structured output evaluations \cite{agarwal2025thinkinsidejsonreinforcement}.
-At the same time, schema validation protocols are commonly used in settings involving schema constrained generation \cite{lu2025learninggeneratestructuredoutput}.
+Parsability metrics are explicitly reported in strict structured output evaluations \citep{agarwal2025thinkinsidejsonreinforcement}.
+At the same time, schema validation protocols are commonly used in settings involving schema-constrained generation \citep{lu2025learninggeneratestructuredoutput}.

 \paragraph{Fidelity.} Fidelity measures how closely the generated content matches the semantic information and distribution of the target data.
 This dimension reflects the quality of the content within the structured JSON framework.
 Fidelity metrics evaluate whether the model produces the correct fields, values, and semantics beyond simple syntactic validity.